heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Today I did some Python tests.
 I asked ChatGPT to give me some questions on the things I've learned and I did well getting 90%

 18/Jan/25
-  Today I did more Python tests.
-I asked ChatGPT for more tests.
-I prefer applying to just learning alone.
+  Today, I completed more Python tests, which I requested from ChatGPT.
+I prefer applying to learning alone.

 19/Jan/25
   Instead of just doing a test today, I built something and took the day off.
 I built a calculator, and I'll start adding more features over time.
 I later updated the calculator code to add more features.
 I also created a password strength checker to be added to my cyber security Python projects.